brunacosta03/sem4pi_22_23/docs/SPRINT A/US_G006/readme.md

 - The *authentication service* will be responsible for checking if the role of the user is valid to the corresponding use case they might want to perform.

 ### 4.3.
 Applied Patterns

+#### 4.3.1.
+Factory

+- Our PersistenceContext will create a RepositoryFactory based on the configuration file, and then the RepositoryFactory will create the repository that we need in order to persist our domain entity.

+#### 4.3.2.
+Single Responsibility Principle

+- Every class has a purpose.
+Each class will be responsible for its own validation and its own purpose, DDD is a perfect example of that, since, for example, our User's Email will be validated by the Email class and not the User class.
+- But regarding examples, this is a good principle, so we know where our functions are based on what they do.

+#### 4.3.3.
+Open/Closed Principle

+- For this principle in specific, we chose to do a more abstract approach, then implement what we need, so if we need to extend our system, we don't need to change classes, rather we implement a new one and extend the behaviours of the pre-existing ones.
+- For example, if we want to add a new database technology we just need to extend the PersistenceContext class and implement the new database technology(new repository implementations).

+#### 4.3.4.
+Repository Pattern

+- The repository pattern is a pattern that allows us to abstract the data access layer, so we can change the database technology without changing the rest of the system.
+- New Programmers might not know how to use a specific database technology, but they will know how to use the repository pattern, so they can implement the repository pattern and use it in the system.
+- In our case, we will have a interface repository that shows us different functionalities we can use, and then we will have its own implementations with their own specific database technology.

 ### 4.4.
 Tests